-The criminal justice system, generally, has three ways to deal with crime: punish the criminal, deter future crimes, and rehabilitate the individual who committed the crime.
+The criminal justice system, generally, has three ways to deal with crime: punish the defendant, deter future crimes, and rehabilitate the individual who committed the crime.
 Diversion programs focus on rehabilitating individuals.
-Tarrant County stands out in Texas in the number of diversion programs that are available to certain categories of offenders.
+Tarrant County stands out in Texas for the number of diversion programs that are available to offenders with underlying issues.

-Before we get into what diversion programs are and which diversion programs are available in Tarrant County, it is important to point out two things.
-First, diversion programs are meant for individuals who are guilty of the offense they are charged with.
-In other words, if you believe you are not guilty of an offense, your attorney will advise you on how to best contest your guilt and not advise you to apply for diversion.
+Before we get into what diversion programs are and which diversion programs are available in Tarrant County, it is important to point out two things: First, diversion programs are meant for individuals who are guilty of the offense for which they are charged.
+In other words, if you believe you are not guilty of an offense, your attorney will advise you on how to best contest your guilt and will not recommend applying for a diversion program.
 Second, diversion programs are difficult to enter and are only available to individuals who are motivated to change.

 What is a Diversion Program?

 True diversion programs divert individuals who are facing the consequences of an arrest.
-There are also post-conviction diversion programs which allow a person the opportunity to avoid the typical punishments following a conviction, potentially including avoiding a prison sentence.
-However, the purpose of diversion programs is not to avoid only to avoid convictions or punishment.
-Diversion programs meant to give the accused an opportunity for rehabilitation and demonstrated rehabilitation will be rewarded.
+There are also post-conviction diversion programs which allow a person the opportunity to avoid the typical punishments following a conviction, potentially avoiding a prison sentence.
+However, the purpose of diversion programs is not just to avoid convictions or punishment.
+Diversion programs are meant to give the accused an opportunity for rehabilitation, which will be rewarded.

 Tarrant County Diversion Programs

-Tarrant County has a number of specialty court programs.
-You can learn more about these Tarrant County Diversion Programs at the links below:
+Tarrant County has a number of diversion or specialty court programs.
+You can learn more about Tarrant County Diversion Programs below:

 Tarrant County First Offender Drug Program (FODP)